-How does soil quality and geological features affect the quality of drinking water, ground water, and biological functions?
+How do soil quality and geological features affect the quality of drinking water, groundwater, and biological functions?

 Students will gain an understanding of the importance of water quality for drinking and for biological functions.
 Students will investigate drinking water quality, geological makeup and its effect on water, and soil properties and the effect of soil quality on water quality.
 To culminate the activities, students will determine whether Reelfoot Lake is thriving or dying.

 Bottled or Tap?
 Should clean water be a commodity, bought and sold?